-- B. Engineering controls. - 1.
-Employers shall ensure that appropriate air-handling systems under their control:
+B. Engineering controls.

+1. Employers shall ensure that appropriate air-handling systems under their control:

-Commented [WJ(77]: Virginia Department of Housing and Community Development (DHCD) comment a.
+a.
 Are installed and maintained in accordance with the USBC and manufacturer's instructions in healthcare facilities and other places of employment treating, caring for, or housing persons with-known or suspected to be infected with the SARS-CoV-2 virus; and b.
-Comply with minimum American National Standards Institute (ANSI)/American Society of Heating, Refrigerating and Air-Conditioning Engineers (ASHRAE) Standards 62.1 and 62.2 (ASHRAE 2019a, 2019b), which include requirements for outdoor air ventilation in most residential and nonresidential spaces, and ANSI/ASHRAE/ASHE Standard 170 (ASHRAE 2017a), which covers both outdoor and total air ventilation in healthcare facilities.
+Comply with minimum American National Standards Institute (ANSI)/American Society of Heating, Refrigerating and Air Conditioning Engineers (ASHRAE) Standards 62.1 and 62.2 (ASHRAE 2019a, 2019b), which include requirements for outdoor air ventilation in most residential and nonresidential spaces, and ANSI/ASHRAE/ASHE Standard 170 (ASHRAE 2017a), which covers both outdoor and total air ventilation in healthcare facilities.
 Based on risk assessments or owner project requirements, designers of new and existing facilities can go beyond the minimum requirements of these standards.

 b.
-Where feasible and within the design parameters of the system, are utilized as follows:12 i.
-Increase total airflow supply to occupied spaces provided that a greater hazard is not created (e.g., airflow that is increased too much may make doors harder to open or may blow doors open);
+Where feasible and within the design parameters of the system, are utilized as follows:

+is not created (e.g., airflow that is increased too much may make doors harder to open or may blow doors open);